christiskatsouris/Computational-Econometrics-R/README.md

 - Step 2: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
 - Step 3: Compare the convergence properties of the optimization algorithm and the performance of the optimal portfolio using (i) the variance-covariance matrix and (ii) using a GARCH-based covariance matrix estimation method.
 - Step 4: Repeat the procedure B times for the bootstrap step and obtain the empirical variance and MSE in order to compare the different optimization methods and covariance matrix estimation approaches.

-## Self-Assesment Questions:

-1. What are the main econometric challenges when optimizing large portfolios?

-3. Can we construct an optimization function that relates centrality measures with risk measures?
-In particular, an estimation exercise which can shed light on computational aspects related to such a convex optimization approach is to implement an out-of-sample forecasting scheme (e.g., with a moving window of fixed length) based on the GMVP where penalization of central nodes is applied sequentially by removing one-central node at a time from the graph.
-The above computational problem can be also done by varying the centrality measures (see, this [page](https://github.com/christiskatsouris/Network-Analysis-R) for definitions) as a robustness check.

 ## [A3].
 Principal Component Analysis